qjtang12/BX5/README.md

 I will keep building this project, bare with me please.
 Highly appreciate any feedbacks on optimizing the system.
 I am a biology major, so this system is not optimized in engineer's eyes for sure.
 However, this also means you don't need engineer background to get it going at least.

 ## Getting Started
+B5_circuit.png is the diagram showing the connection of the core part.
+To make it less messy, I only drew two ethernet jacks, just use the same idea, to add two more when making your own one.

 4BeamBreak_RTC.ino is the Arduino script operating the system.

 You will need the Arduino IDE to edit/upload the script to your Arduino.